 The facility produces clothes that are in line with our core values; fairness, sustainability and balance.
 It is fair trade certified under the Indian Fair Trade Association.
 Fair wages are paid, proper holidays are given and a real sense of community is felt there.
-We want to make what's behind the clothes visible and celebrated.
+We want to make what's behind our clothes visible and celebrated.

 Behind The Stripped Collection:

 The cotton we use is indigenous to a region of Northern India.
-The farmers do not use any pesticides and synthetic fertilizers in its production and the crop is purely rainfed, making it one of the most water efficient cottons in the world.
-It is a pure, non-hybrid variety meaning the seeds can be replanted after every harvest, making it a financially viable option for smaller marginalized cotton farmers.
+The farmers do not use any pesticides and synthetic fertilisers in its production and the crop is purely rainfed, making it one of the most water efficient cottons in the world.
+It is a pure, non-hybrid variety meaning the seeds can be replanted after every harvest, making it a financially viable option for smaller marginalised cotton farmers.

 We work with 60 different weavers in 10 different villages.
-Handwaving provids jobs in rural communities helping stem the need for migration to urban cities.
+Handwaving provides jobs in rural communities helping stem the need for migration to urban cities.
 It takes 2 months to weave the fabric with each weaver able to weave between 2 - 3 meters per day, depending on the weave design.
-A lot of thought (literally!) and time goes into it.
+A lot of thought and time goes into it.